New Washington QB Ryan Fitzpatrick, no stranger to first days, is eager for latest chance

 Fitzpatrick would know.
 The veteran quarterback has had first days with nine NFL teams, now including the Washington Football Team, which signed him Thursday to a one-year contract worth up to $12 million, including $6 million in guarantees.

-Like he did during his past eight stops, he joins a team in transition, with no promise of a starring role and no assurance of instant success.
+As he did during his past eight stops, he joins a team in transition, with no promise of a starring role and no assurance of instant success.
 Just an opportunity and a hope.

 “That’s all I’ve asked for my whole career,” he said.
 “I’ve just wanted the chance to have the opportunity to compete.
 I probably have too much confidence in myself.
 That’s just something I’ve always had that’s been a huge advantage for me and allowed me to stick around for as long as I have.
 I’ve had the ultimate belief in myself.
 I feel like whatever situation I’m put in, if I have the chance to compete, that’s all I want.
 I’m excited for the opportunity.”